saveourtool/diktat/info/guide/guide-chapter-1.md

 | Exceptions | Same as class names, but with a suffix Exception, for example: `AccessException` and `NullPointerException`|

 ### <a name="c1.2"></a>Packages naming
-### <a name="r1.3"></a> Package names are in lower case and separated by dots.
+### <a name="r1.2.1"></a> Rule 1.2.1: Package names are in lower case and separated by dots.
 Code developed within your company should start with `your.company.domain`, and numbers are permitted in package names.
 Package names are all written in lowercase, and consecutive words are simply concatenated together (no underscores).
 Package names should contain both the product and module names, as well as the department or team name to prevent conflicts with other teams.
 Numbers are not permitted.
 For example: `org.apache.commons.lang3`, `xxx.yyy.v2`.

 **Exceptions：**